ansibleguy/collection_nftables/tests/README.md

 You can also only set-up one of these test-systems.

-But you will have to run Ansible by using the `--limit container` or `--limit vm` argument.
+But you will have to run Ansible by using the `--limit=container` or `--limit=vm` argument.

+Python libraries: `apt install python3-nftables python3-packaging`

 ### Virtual Machine